United Nations Stabilisation Mission in Haiti: Sexual abuse and exploitation of Haitians

+Sri Lankan 2007 child sexual exploitation scandal

+There were a number of accusations of exploitation of children by MINUSTAH troops, including accusations that some MINUSTAH troops from Sri Lanka had lured hungry children with food, into sexual service to the troops, who allegedly handed the children around among themselves.
 In November 2007, 114 members of the 950-member Sri Lanka peacekeeping contingent in Haiti were accused of sexual misconduct and abuse.
 108 members, including 3 officers were sent back after being implicated in alleged misconduct and sexual abuse.

 UN spokeswoman Michele Montas said: "The United Nations and the Sri Lankan government deeply regret any sexual exploitation and abuse that has occurred."
 The Sri Lankan Officials claim that there is little tangible evidence on this case.
 After inquiry into the case the UN Office of Internal Oversight Services (OIOS) has concluded 'acts of sexual exploitation and abuse (against children) were frequent and occurred usually at night, and at virtually every location where the contingent personnel were deployed.'
-The OIOS is assisting in the pending legal proceedings initiated by the Sri Lankan Government and has said charges should include statutory rape "because it involves children under 18 years of age".
+The OIOS had assisted in the pending legal proceedings initiated by the Sri Lankan Government and has said charges should include statutory rape "because it involves children under 18 years of age".

-In 2015, a new investigation was released, accusing MINUSTAH peacekeepers of abusing further hundreds of Haitians.